Microsoft/BotBuilder-Location/Node/core/Readme.md

 locationDialog.getLocation(session, options);
 ````

-#### Handling returned location
+### Handling returned location
-The following examples shows how you can leverage the location object data returned by the location control.
+The following example shows how you can leverage the location object returned by the location control in your bot code.

 ````JavaScript
 locationDialog.create(bot);